The Constitution of the Edinburgh University Theatre Company

 c) The production as planned would be unavoidably illegal, or invalidate or contradict a relevant licence or insurance policy.

-d) The production as planned would unavoidably create significant welfare issues or present an unacceptable safety risk.
+d) The production as planned would unavoidably create significant welfare issues or present an unacceptable safety risk. - Consequences: Without the express permission of the Committee, a suspended production and its team may not:

 a) Claim for expenses from the EUTC, other than those incurred before the date of suspension.